-The Texas Juvenile Justice Department (TJJD) operates year-round educational programs for incarcerated youth ages 10 through 19 within each of its Texas Education Agency accredited institutional schools.
+The Texas Juvenile Justice Department (TJJD) operates year-round educational programs for incarcerated youth ages 10 to 19 within each of its institutional schools.
 Principals and teachers at the schools are TJJD employees.

 At TJJD halfway houses and some contract facilities, TJJD executes memorandums of understanding with local school districts to provide formal education.